rdpoor/jemi/README.md

 * Don't forget to pass NULL as the last argument to `jemi_array()`, `jemi_object()`, or `jemi_list()`.
 Failure to do so will almost certainly result in some sort of segfault.
-* Calling `jemi_number_set()` on a node that's not a number will lead to unexpected results.
-Ditto for string and boolean.
+* Calling `jemi_float_set()` on a node that's not a number will lead to unexpected results.
+Ditto for integer, string and boolean.
 * Calling `jemi_append_array()` on a node that's not an array will lead to unexpected results.
 Ditto for `jemi_append_object()`.
 However, it is okay to call `jemi_append_list()` on any jemi node type or NULL.